nicolaskruchten/nicolaskruchten.github.io/_posts/2016-07-31-direction-angrignon.md

 ### Frequently-Asked Questions

 **Hasn't this been done before?** Not as far as I know, but I'd love to hear about it if you want to [email me][email].
-(Edit: I received a number of emails about [different cities' approaches to platform wayfinding][wayfinding] but nothing about station panorama maps like this.
-I did find out about [Adam Magyar's work][trainscan], though!)
+I received a number of emails about [different cities' approaches to platform wayfinding][wayfinding] but nothing about station panorama maps like this.
+I also found out about [Adam Magyar's train scanning work][trainscan] and [Carlos Scheidegger's Window Seat project][windowseat].

 **Wouldn't it be awesome if there were official posters like this on every platform station with a "you are here" sticker?** Yes, yes it would.